An ecommerce business is a fabulous lifestyle business model that you can start and run from your kitchen table or a beach in Fiji.

-A mentor of mine always used to say – Get it Done, Then Get it Right (thank you Jason)
+A mentor of mine always used to say – Get it Done, Then Get it Right.

-It’s far more important you just get the store done as best you can, go live and tweak and improve as you go.
+It’s far more important you just get your ecommerce store done as best you can, go live and tweak and improve as you go.

 I know you might want everything perfect but I can guarantee, no-one is watching you.
 (Sorry to burst that bubble.)